rice-solar-physics/rsp_toolkit/README.md

 # rsp_toolkit
-General purpose C++ utilities used in models maintained by the solar physics group at Rice University
+General purpose Python and C++ utilities used in models maintained by the solar physics group at Rice University